Reviews You Can Rely On

 Credit: Jenna Ammerman

-The Bosch had a much easier time with some standard twist drills, even though we were drilling through a 16 gauge steel sheet.
-It took about 2.4 seconds for the Bosch to drill through the sheet with a ¼" drill, powering through the metal without too much fuss and only showing the slightest sign of a struggle.
-It took a bit longer to make it through with a ½" drill — around 8-10 seconds --.
+The Bosch had a much easier time with some twist bits designed for metal, even though we were drilling through a rather thick steel sheet.
 You could tell that the drill was struggling a bit.
 It almost made it the entire way through in its high gear, but we did have to downshift right at the end to make it through.

 bosch 12v max drill/driver kit ps31-2a - a good bit and some thin steel isn't a problem for the ps31.